Bills defense preparing for Ben Roethlisberger offense

-"I feel like with the guys we brought back we are out there communicating in practice," said Buffalo safety Micah Hyde.
-"The preseason games we were out there having fun, flying around and doing those type of things so I feel great just was a defense where we are at but we have to go out there on Sunday and show it."
+"I feel like with the guys we brought back we are out there communicating in practice," Buffalo safety Micah Hyde said.
+"The preseason games we were out there having fun, flying around and doing those type of things, so I feel great just as a defense, where we are at, but we have to go out there on Sunday and show it."

-The Bills are two days away from regular season play and eager to run it back as AFC East champions.
+The Bills are three days away from regular season play and eager to run it back as AFC East champions.

 With Pittsburgh coming to town, the competition starts tough week one.